Skip to main content

 Using RecordBatchReader to read from a Data Source

-To read Arrow tables incrementally, you use the RecordBatchReader class.
+To read Arrow tables incrementally, use RecordBatchReader.

 const reader = await RecordBatchReader.from(fetch(path, {credentials: 'omit'}));